adsabs/arxiv-reference-extractor/README.md

 - `ADS_ARXIVREFS_FULLTEXT` - the base directory for Arxiv fulltext sources.
   Defaults to `$ADS_ABSTRACTS/sources/ArXiv/fulltext`.
-- `ADS_ARXIVREFS_GROBID_HOST` - the hostname of the Grobid server, if Grobid-based PDF extraction is being used.
-Defaults to `localhost`.
-- `ADS_ARXIVREFS_GROBID_PORT` - the port of the Grobid server, if Grobid-based PDF extraction is being used.
-Defaults to 8070.
+- `ADS_ARXIVREFS_GROBID_SERVER` - the base URL of the Grobid server, if Grobid-based PDF extraction is being used.
+Defaults to `http://localhost:8070`.
 - `ADS_ARXIVREFS_LOGROOT` - the base directory for log file outputs in `--pipeline` mode
 - `ADS_ARXIVREFS_REFOUT` - the base directory for writing the new "target